 The lion’s regal bearing exudes confidence and charisma.
-In fact, most other wild animals yield to lions because they are the apex predators of their domains and they have very few foes.
+In fact, most other wild animals yield to lions because they are the apex predators of their domain and they have very few foes.
 Even we humans say we “lionize” someone when we want to glorify or immortalize them.

 Taking the Lead

 There is the famous Rudyard Kipling poem “If,” which begins, “If you can keep your head when all about you are losing theirs…” and ends with “… you’ll be a Man, my son!”
-This poem embodies the majesty of the lion spirit and is something we can all aspire to you.
+This poem embodies the majesty of the lion and is something we can all aspire to you.

 Lion Symbolism: Courage

 Exuding a fearless confidence, the lion is a symbol of courage.
 Of course, this is why the cowardly lion in the Wizard of Oz was such a conflicted character.
 He knew he was not living up to the full manifestation of his being – that of a fearless lion.

 The lion spirit encourages you to speak your truth.
 As the saying goes, “Speak out, even if your voice shakes.”
 If you face a situation that fills you with crushing self-doubt, remember to summon your inner lion or lioness.